Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 reboot
 ```

-Find the IP address of your device :
+Find the IP address of your device:

 ``` bash
 ip address
 ```

-Then you can continue the guide from your Jetson by connecting to the robot with ssh.
-This way you will be able to copy paste the rest of the commands :
+Then you can continue the guide from your Jetson by connecting to the robot with SSH.
+This way you will be able to copy paste the rest of the commands:

 ``` bash
 ssh ubuntu@{IP Address of Raspberry PI}
 ```

-Now we need to install ROS Humble on the TurtleBot also, so we gonna follow the same step as when we did for the Jetson :
+Now we need to install ROS Humble on the TurtleBot as well, so we are going to follow the same step as when we did for the Jetson:

 ``` bash
 locale  # check for UTF-8